8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 Growing up, and for the aesthetics project, this is roughly what I was going for.
 Grecian statues tend to have a more “normal” estimated body fat percentage than we sometimes think is ideal.
 You might not have a six-pack, but you also won’t need to dehydrate yourself, run at a severe caloric deficit from maintenance, or both.

 The next method comes from a few decades later and is called the Steve Reeves ideal.
 And, of course, there’s [a calculator for that](https://www.muscleandstrength.com/tools/ideal-measurements).
-It takes into consideration more than the Grecian Ideal, and sticks with the approach of measuring areas of that body that do t change much.
+It takes into consideration more than the Grecian Ideal, and sticks with the approach of measuring areas of the body that don’t change much.
 This approach looks at height, wrist, ankle, head, pelvis, and knee.

 My results for going full Steve Reeves would be: